jschoeley/tricolore/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-9-1.png)

-*Labor force composition in EU regions.
-Hue parameter set to 0.33.
-Data by eurostat.*

 Up until now I used continuous colors to show the regional labor force composition.
 A discrete color scale introduces sharp contours which sometimes pronounce interesting patterns in the data.
 The `breaks` parameter determines the number of colors for the color scale.
 A value of 3 gives a discrete scale of 3^2=9 colors.
 The discrete scale pronounces the east-west divide in labor force composition.

 ``` r